Skip to main content

 • empower our graduates and staff to become sustainable citizens who make a positive contribution to society

-• ensure sustainable development is a key consideration in all senior decision making.
+• ensure sustainable development is a key consideration in all senior decision-making

 Ecosystem Resilience and Biodiversity Action Plan (ERBAP)

-The ERBAP is based on assessing and improving the five attributes developed by Natural Resource Wales (NRW) for building ecosystem resilience: diversity, extent, condition, connectivity and adaptability of ecosystems (DECCA).
+The ERBAP is based on assessing and improving the five attributes developed by Natural Resource Wales (NRW) for building ecosystem resilience: diversity, extent, condition, connectivity, and adaptability of ecosystems (DECCA).
+The plan also incorporates the five ways of working set out by the Well-Being of Future Generations Act: integration, collaboration, engagement, long-term and prevention.

 The ERBAP was developed in collaboration with Cardiff Council to ensure that our joint actions achieve synergies in reaching our ecosystem resilience and biodiversity targets.
-The work is collaborative and draws upon the resources and expertise of all of Cardiff University’s community: academic staff, professional services staff, postgraduate and undergraduate students.
+The work is collaborative and draws upon the resources and expertise of all of Cardiff University’s community: academic staff, professional services staff, and postgraduate and undergraduate students.

 Changing Steps Cardiff

 Changing Steps Cardiff is a rewards scheme designed to encourage active and sustainable travel.
 Using the BetterPoints app, university staff and students can collect points for travelling in more sustainable ways.
-Points can be spent on offers and vouchers, or can be donated to support biodiversity projects across campus.
+Points can be spent on offers and vouchers or can be donated to support biodiversity projects across campus.

-100% of money raised through these donations will be allocated to projects by the Ecosystem Resilience and Biodiversity Action Plan (ERBAP) Steering Group, to help progress their plan for building ecosystem resilience and biodiversity across Cardiff University’s campuses.
+100% of the money raised through these donations will be allocated to projects by the Ecosystem Resilience and Biodiversity Action Plan (ERBAP) Steering Group, to help progress their plan for building ecosystem resilience and biodiversity across Cardiff University’s campuses.

 Carbon management